fixedd/RPi_Relay_Interface/README.md

 * ```gerber_files``` - @lazylester provided these [Gerber format](http://en.wikipedia.org/wiki/Gerber_format) files so it will be easy to have boards manufactured.
 * ```images``` - Images of my board and the files I printed to do the toner transfer.
 * ```test_scripts``` - Some python scripts to test the operation of the board.
+* (the files with the '_4' are for the Sainsmart 4-Channel 5V Relay Module)

 ## Video